 A bush fire prone area is an area with the potential to support a bush fire or be subject to bush fire attack.

-These areas are generally close to, or made up of, vegetation that present a bush fire risk, such as forest or grasslands.
+These areas are generally close to, or made up of, vegetation that presents a bush fire risk, such as forest or grasslands.

 According to the NSW Rural Bush fire Service a bush fire prone area is an area within 100m of a high or medium hazard or within 30m of a low bush fire hazard.